 - Painting of existing buildings

-- Normal repair, replacement and maintenance of existing construction, as long as it is an exact replacement (no change in style, material, size, etc.) as determined by Planning staff.
-This is often referred to as “replacement in-kind.”
+- Normal repair, replacement and maintenance of existing construction, as long as it is an exact replacement (no change in style, material, size, etc.) This is often referred to as “replacement in-kind.”

 - Replacement-in-kind of accessory structures, such as garden sheds, that are less than two hundred twenty (220) square feet in size;

 - Restoration of architectural elements on a building to its original appearance.
 For example, restoring the ornamental balustrade (railing assembly) on the front stairs of a Victorian to match its appearance at the time of construction would be exempt from Design Review.
 In cases where the entire architectural style of a building has been completely renovated into a new style, changes to the exterior that is consistent with the current appearance are also exempt from Design Review provided the work is consistent with the Guide to Residential Design.

 - Reroofing, when no structural alteration will take place

 - Any addition or improvement that is:

 - less than two hundred twenty (220) square feet in size, and

 - located on the first story as defined by the Building Code, and

 - located in the rear yard area, and

 - meets all applicable lot coverage, open space, and setback requirements is the zoning code, and;

 - all exterior materials, architectural detailing, roof pitch and design, windows, and doors are a visual match to the existing, or a restoration of architectural elements to its original appearance.

 - Foundation work

 - New or refaced signs with approved Sign Permits and signs the meet the requirements of an approved sign program.

 - New awnings that meet all of the following criteria:

 - Is covered in an opaque, non-glossy fade and fire resistant fabric material; and

 - Matches the alignment and shape of any existing awning on the same level of the building; and

 - Does do not cover transom windows or extend more than six inches (6") beyond the perimeter of a window, door or other opening; and